kaizoku73/Ghostpeek/README.md

 # 👻 GhostPeek

-A cool domain reconnaissance tool that helps you discover tons of information about any website with just one command!
+A domain reconnaissance tool that helps you discover tons of information about any website with just one command!

 ## What is GhostPeek?